Data Exports: Account Opening

 account_nrNumber: the account number in core, if an account was created.
 Null if no account was created.300101234

 applicant_nameString: applicant's first and last name.
-Null if the user dropped-off before identifying themselves.John Smith
+Null if the user dropped off before identifying themselves.Chris Coleman

-applicant_emailString: applicant's e-mail.
-Null if the user dropped-off before identifying themselves.john.smith@withclutch.com
+applicant_emailString: applicant's email address.
+Null if the user dropped off before identifying themselves.chris.coleman@example.com

 member_nrNumber: the user's member number in core.
 Null if the user wasn't an existing member and didn't finish the application.400012345

-eligibility_detailString: applicant's eligibility criteria details entered.
-Null if the user dropped-off before identifying themselves.Spouse - Name of family member
+eligibility_detailString: details entered for the applicant's eligibility criteria.
+Null if the user dropped off before identifying themselves.Spouse - Name of family member

-product_nameString: the account name that the user is applying for.
-Null if the user dropped-off before selecting one.Amazing Account Plus
+product_nameString: the account name the user is applying for.
+Null if the user dropped off before selecting one.Amazing Account Plus

-product_typeString: account type that the user is applying for.
-Null if the user dropped-off before selecting one.savings ; certificate ; checking
+product_typeString: account type the user is applying for.
+Null if the user dropped off before selecting one.savings ; certificate ; checking

-• INTERNAL_ACCOUNT: transfer from existing account at the CU;
+• INTERNAL_ACCOUNT: transfer from an existing account at the credit union

-• ACH: transfer from existing account in another institution (Plaid);
+• ACH: transfer from an existing account at another institution

-• LFAO: funding performed by the CU via transfer from the GL;
+• LFAO: funding performed by the credit union via internal transfer

 CASH

-funding_amntNumber: amount the user decided to use to fund the account.$1000.00
+funding_amntNumber: amount the user chose to fund the account with.$1000.00

-application_originString: a flag that determines where the application originated from: branch portal or consumer portal.branch ; consumer
+application_originString: where the application originated: branch portal or consumer portal.branch ; consumer

-branch_nameString: the name of the branch where the application is sitting at.The Best Branch
+branch_nameString: the name of the branch where the application is sitting.The Best Branch

 branch_user_idNumber: identifier of the employee responsible for the application.1234